-Shared use paths are facilities intended for non-motorized travel, and may be located adjacent to a transportation facility or usually on an exclusive right of way:, with minimal cross flow by motor vehicles.
-Users are non-motorized and may include, but are not limited to, the following:
+Shared use paths are facilities intended for non-motorized travel, and may be located adjacent to a transportation facility or usually on an exclusive right of way..., with minimal cross flow by motor vehicles.
+They are almost always used by pedestrian, joggers, in-line skaters, bicyclists, and in some cases equestrians.
+Users are non-motorized and may include, but are not limited to, the following[jtp11]:

-- Bicyclists
+Bicyclists

-- Pedestrians (walkers, runners, and people with disabilities, baby strollers, or walking dogs, etc.)
+Pedestrians (walkers, runners, and people with disabilities, baby strollers, or walking dogs, etclipt21-)

 - •

-- In-line and roller skaters
+- •In-line and roller skaters

-- Roller skaters
+- •Roller skaters

 - Skateboarders

-- Equestrians
+- •Equestrians[jtp13]

 - •Wheelchair users

-- Pedestrians (walkers, runners, people with baby strollers, people walking dogs, etc.)
+- •Pedestrians (walkers, runners, people with baby strollers, people walking dogs, etc.)

 Shared use paths can serve a variety of purposes.
 They can provide a school age child, a recreational cyclist, or a person with a disability an alternative to busy roadways.
-Shared use paths can be located along former rail corridors, the banks of rivers or canals, and through parks and forests with a shortcut through a residential neighborhood.
+Shared use paths can be located along former rail corridors, the banks of rivers or canals, and through parks and forests users with a shortcut through a residential neighborhood.
 Shared use paths can also provide access to areas otherwise served only by limited access highways.
 For transportation purposes, they should be thought of as an extension of the roadway network for non-motorized users.
-The inclusion of a shared use path should not be considered as an alternative to providing in-street facilities, but, rather, as a supplement.
+The inclusion of a shared use path should not be considered as an alternative to providing inon-street facilities, but, rather, as a supplement.